-6. What documents can landowners use to prove ownership over real property?
+1.6 What documents can land owners use to prove ownership over real property?

-Landowners can prove their ownership over real estate property via the notarial deeds or their transcription by the AED.
-Another way to prove ownership is by a document evidencing the transcription which can be obtained from the AED upon the owner's written request.
+First, land owners can prove their ownership over real estate property via notarial deeds or their transcription by the AED.
+Secondly, a document evidencing the transcription can be obtained upon written request of the owner to the AED.

-Yes, but only public administrations, administrations of municipalities, public entities operating in the real estate sector, geometers, bailiffs and notaries may perform an online title search with the Mortgage Register.
+Only public administrations, administrations of municipalities, public entities operating in the real estate sector, geometers, bailiffs and notaries may perform an online search of title.